alexdseo/mint/README.md

 **Nutrient Density (ND) Prediction Training.** We independently train a feed-forward neural network to predict the nutrient density score with uncertainty estimates via Monte Carlo dropout using menu embeddings and description embeddings.
 The model is 1) pre-trained on the entire dataset and then 2) fine-tuned separately based on food category training labels, enabling it to serve as an expert model for each specific food category in predicting nutrient density scores.

-**Inference.** We take $\approx 600,000$ menu items from the US restaurants and encode their name using the RecipeFT, to predict their most likely food category via neural network with softmax for classification.
-Based on the availability of descriptions, we determine the appropriate model (name-based or description-based) and input type to allocate each menu item to the corresponding fine-tuned expert model according to the predicted food category.
+**Inference.** We take menu items from $\approx 600,000$ US restaurants and encode their name using the RecipeFT, to predict their most likely food category via neural network with softmax for classification.
+Based on the availability of descriptions, we determine the appropriate input type and model (name-based or description-based) to allocate each menu item to the corresponding fine-tuned expert model according to the predicted food category.

 ## Quickstart